andrewholgate/ui-guide/design-3-typography.md

 In some cases, it will lead to problems with processing text, and thus increasing cognitive load on the user.
 The bigger the congnitive load is, the harder it is for the user to complete her tasks.

 ### Typefaces
-__Lato__ is our primary typeface for web presentation; it's a round, humanist sans-serif, with incredibly warm appeal.
-It can be used for both, headlines and paragraphs alike, as well as for interface elements.
+__Lato__ is the primary typeface for user interfaces; it's a round, humanist sans-serif, with incredibly warm appeal.
+It can be used for both headlines and paragraphs alike, as well as for interface elements.

 <ul class="pure-g inline-grid short">
   <li class="pure-u-1-2 pure-u-md-1-6">